harukins/harukins.github.io/_pages/about.md

 </div>

 ## Recent News
+### September 23, 2021: Graduation
+I have graduated from Stanford University!
+I will update my contact information after transitioning to a new career.

 ### August 13, 2021: Paper published in IJRR
 Our [journal submission]({% link _publications/2021_ijrr.md %}) on fast, approximate belief space planning in continuous spaces has been published in the International Journal of Robotics Research.
 Check out my recent